APCSPrinciples/GameController/README.md

 ![](TestDigital2.PNG)

 ### Step 3: Download the artwork and sounds for the Mario game and open it in S4A
-Ask your instructor for the `MarioBase.sb` file.
-Copy the `MarioBase.sb` file to your *Scratch Projects* folder in your *My Documents* folder.
-Open the S4A program and then choose *File | Open* and browse to and select `MarioBase.sb`.
+Download the `MarioBase.sb` file from Google classroom and copy the file to your *Scratch Projects* folder in your *My Documents* folder.
+Open the S4A program and choose *File | Open* and browse to and select `MarioBase.sb`.

 ### Step 4: Write code to make Mario jump
 In the Arduino sprite, create a forever block that checks if the button is pressed.
 If it is, broadcast a message like "Mario Jump" and wait for Mario to finish the jump.